douglaslobato/extesion-methods/README.md

-A static class used to create examples of extension methods
+A static class used to create examples of extension methods.